klgraham/lua-c-embedding/jni_notes.md

 ## Using Lua from Java

 We're going to adapt the earlier Lua example where we compute the factorial of a number.
 This is on the jni-example branch. **Am currently having the problem where all the LuaJIT/Torch integration examples looked at thus far work perfectly well, but the JNI examples do not.
-For some reason, the ```lua_newstate()``` command is not working when using the JNI.**
+For some reason, the ```luaL_newstate()``` command is not working when using the JNI.**

 Have tried using the JNI explicitly, in jni-example/jni.
 You can build and run (though the run fails) by using this: